govuk-one-login/di-account-management-frontend/README.md

 The post-deploy tests are written with [Playwright](https://playwright.dev/) and [Playwright BDD](https://vitalets.github.io/playwright-bdd).

-#### Writing tests

-There should be a one-to-one relationship between feature files and step files (i.e. if there is a file called `features/@log-in.feature` there should be a corresponding file called `steps/@log-in.ts`) and each of these files should be prefixed with `@`.
-This prefix ensures that the steps are scoped to the feature and not shared across features.
-This may result in some duplication of steps but reduces the cognitive overhead required to understand where steps are defined and used.

 #### Running the tests locally

 Copy the file `post-deploy-tests/.env.sample` to `post-deploy-tests/.env`.